Darkwinde/DU-HUD/README.md

 * Button "Manual Switch" to control "Door" and "Forcefield" by a "Relay".
      1. "Manual Switch" is linked to the "Relay".
      1. The "Relay" is linked to the "Door" and "Force Field"
-     1. Pushing the button the door opens / closes and the force field is been activated / deactivated
+     1. Pushing the "Manual Switch" the door opens / closes and the force field is been activated / deactivated
+     1. "Manual Switch" is linked to the command seat and slot is named "btnDoor" in the LUA editor
 <br/><br/>

 ## Installation